Skip to main content

 How Guardianship Affects the Right to Drive

 A guardianship appointment does not automatically revoke a person's driver license.
 Instead, the court has discretion.
-The judge reviews the nature of the incapacity and decides whether the ward can safely operate a vehicle.
-If the evidence suggests a safety concern, the court issues an order suspending the privilege.
+The judge reviews the nature of the incapacity and decides whether the ward can safely drive.

 On the appointment of a guardian, the court may determine that the ward's privilege to obtain or retain a driver license should be suspended and issue an order suspending the privilege.